openjs-foundation/cross-project-council/PROJECT_CHARTER_TEMPLATE.md

 > [!TIP]
 > Check that the link to GOVERNANCE.md is correct.

-Governing body Membership and governance of this project are defined in [GOVERNANCE.md](./GOVERNANCE.md).
+Governing body membership and governance of this project are defined in [GOVERNANCE.md](./GOVERNANCE.md).

 <a name="section-6-changes-to-this-document"></a>
 <a name="section-8"></a>